TBSniller/piccap/README.md

 ### Known issues
 **Expect bugs - This app is still in early development**
-Nothing known so far.

-Feel free to raise an issue!
+No issues are known so far, if you find one, feel free to raise an issue!

 Please see [hyperion-webos#known-issues](https://github.com/webosbrew/hyperion-webos/tree/main#known-issues) for issues regarding the backend service. - This only is the frontend application and has nothing to do with capture related things!
+Version tracker is available in [hyperion-webos#16](https://github.com/webosbrew/hyperion-webos/issues/16).

 ### Credits
 This project would never ever exists without help from [@Mariotaku](https://github.com/mariotaku) and [@Informatic](https://github.com/Informatic).